Can You Cancel a Timeshare?

 If you continue to miss your payments, the timeshare company will foreclose on your property.
 A foreclosure can cause your credit score to drop by as much as 100 points, which will have a devastating impact on your credit score and financial future.

-Not to mention, you’ll likely have to pay attorney fees, interest and fines along the way.
-So while it may be tempting to walk away and try to forget about the timeshare altogether, this is always a mistake.
+Not to mention, you’ll likely have to pay attorney fees, interest, and fines along the way.
+While it may be tempting to walk away and try to forget the timeshare altogether, this is always a mistake.

 Summary